itsanantk/AetherShell/README.md

 - "Show me files modified in the last 2 days"
 - "Open my Downloads folder"
 - "Find the largest 3 images on my Desktop"
-- "Create an event in my calendar for April 10th at 5 PM"

 ---